marcglasberg/asyncredux.com/flutter/advanced-actions/redux-action.md

 &nbsp;

 So why the long list?
-App development is complex, and Async Redux aims to cover a wide range of real situations.
+App development is complex, and AsyncRedux aims to cover a wide range of real situations.
 Other state management tools may offer fewer features, but then you have to solve those problems on your own, which is difficult.
-Async Redux, instead, asks how it can help you, and offers solutions that work great because they are tightly integrated with the tool itself.
+AsyncRedux, instead, asks how it can help you, and offers solutions that work great because they are tightly integrated with the tool itself.

 ### Most important ones are: